fishslips/TimSeverance/docs/Academic/CS-2420/Week 2.md

 	- Linear search
 	- Analyze time and space complexity
 6. Show pytest / pylint
+7. Search functions for project 1
-7. Show compilation with compiler and VM?
+8. Show compilation with compiler and VM?